daz-b-like/ProCam2D_Godot4.x/README.md

 ## Features

+- Controlled by a singleton named `ProCam` for efficiency.
+This means the camera can be accessed globally in any script.
 - Target-based camera tracking with dynamic target switching.
 - Smooth transition and offset adjustments
 - Various screen shake effects
 - Flexible drag and rotation controls
 - Zoom and boundary limits
 - Multi-object tracking with target radius adjustment
-- Controlled by a singleton named `ProCam` for efficiency.

 ## Enums